Solar Panel Grants: Grants for Solar PV & Solar Thermal

 It is then up to you and the supplier to agree payment intervals - a supplier may require meter readings (like gas and electricity readings) so ensure you have an additional electricity meter fitting to measure how much electricity is being fed back into the grid.

-The domestic RHI is due to come in spring 2014.
+The domestic Renewable Heat Incentive (RHI) is due to be introduced in Spring 2014.

 The incentive works in three steps.
 Firstly, you need to install a renewable heat system in your property, such as solar water heating panels, that are recommended under the scheme.
 Once installed you can get an estimate about how much heat your renewable system will produce and, based on that estimate, you get paid a fixed amount for generating your own heating.

-The new coalition government promised a new raft of green initiatives in the Queen’s speech at the end of May that will see big changes to the country’s housing and stock loans to allow more households to invest in renewable energy installations like solar panels.
+The new coalition government has promised a new raft of green initiatives that will see big changes to the country's housing stock to allow more households to invest in renewable energy installations like solar panels.